lexerdev/documentation/source/includes/_identities.md

 An identity is made up of thousands of attributes defined by Lexer, our clients and partners.

-When a contribution is made the changes becomes avaliable to the client and their partners according to the [namespace](#namespaces) policies defined.
+When a contribution is made the changes become avaliable to the client and their partners according to the [namespace](#namespaces) policies defined.

 An attribute is defined by a: